Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Reducing Translation Noise

 Our CSP model is based on Seq2Seq Transformer models BART~\cite{lewis2019bart} for English and MBART~\cite{liu2020multilingual} for all others.
 Here we refer to them as CSP-BART for simplicity.

 The model encodes the belief state as a textual sequence of slot names and slot values.
 This encoding is concatenated to the agent utterance and user utterance, and fed to the model to predict the belief state at the end of the turn (Fig.~\ref{fig:dialogue-loop}).
-Our model differs from previous CSP models~\cite{cheng2020conversational} because we encode the belief state directly as text, which simplifies the architecture and allows for better use of BART pretraining.
+Similar to~\cite{yang2021ubar}, we encode the belief state directly as text, which simplifies the architecture and leverages the pretraining of BART.